Wells in the Bible

-For reasons of climate in ancient Israel, references to water wells in the Bible are numerous and significant.
+For reasons of climate in ancient Israel, references to water wells in the Bible are numerous and often significant.

 River water sources

 The River Litani and the River Jordan are the only rivers of any size in the vicinity of the land of Canaan.
 Perennial brooks are very scarce and the wadis, or streambeds, while numerous and impetuous in the rainy season, are dry during the rest of the year.
 Job 6:16-17 compares faithless friends to these torrent-beds, swollen in the spring, but vanishing in the hot weather.
-Ben Sira twice enumerates water as the first among the "principal things necessary for the life of man."
+Ben Sira twice enumerates water as the first among the "principal things necessary for the life of man".

 Wells

-All springs, wells and fountains were landmarks in the topography of Israel.
-Abraham dug wells near Gerar.
-Jesus, sitting on the brim of Jacob's Well, taught the Samaritan woman the passing of the Old Covenant.
-An angel found Hagar at a well in the Sinai, Beer Lahai Roi (Genesis 16:7).
+Many springs, wells and fountains were landmarks in the topography of the ancient near-east.
+Abraham dug a well near Gerar.
+An angel found Hagar, his concubine, at a well in the Sinai, Beer-lahai-roi.
+Abraham's servant, visiting Nahor to seek a wife for Isaac, waiting by a well in the evening, "the time when women go down to draw water".
+Edward Robinson observed in 1841 that in the evening, "now as then, women and girls are in the habit of fetching the water required for the house".
+Jesus, sitting on the brim of Jacob's Well, spoke with a Samaritan woman, asking her for water and promising his own "water of life".

 To own a well and to possess the surrounding country were synonymous terms (Proverbs 5:15-17).
 On the other hand, so serious might be the disputes arising out of the use or claim of a well that the sword was appealed to as the sole arbiter (Genesis 26:21; Exodus 2:17; Numbers 20:17).
-If the approach of an enemy was feared, his progress might be seriously hampered, if not altogether frustrated, by stopping or destroying the wells along his route (2 Chronicles 32:3).
+If the approach of an enemy was feared, his progress might be seriously hampered, if not altogether frustrated, by stopping or destroying the wells along his route.